 - apply for activity that is delivered as part of an educational institution’s curriculum or will be academically assessed

-- are an Arts Organisation Investment Program or Major Performing Arts funded organisation.
+- are an Arts Organisation Investment Program funded organisation or Major Performing Arts company.

 How much can I apply for?